Luchixiang/EMDiffuse/README.md

 EMDiffuse offers a toolkit for applying diffusion models to electron microscopy (EM) images, designed to enhance ultrastructural imaging in EM and extend the capabilities of volume electron microscopy (vEM).
 We have tailored the diffusion model for EM applications, developing **EMDiffuse-n** for EM denoising, **EMDiffuse-r** for EM super-resolution, and **vEMDiffuse-i** and **vEMDiffuse-a** for generating isotropic resolution data from anisotropic volumes in vEM.

 A selection of model weights is available at  [EMDiffuse_model_weight](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3590540_connect_hku_hk/EtSvqrIyrNREim5dJfabx2ABMLNhwk2Z9EsJDD4w6mls8g?e=OdP4Vq).
 Download them and place them in the `./experiments` folder.
-The vEMDiffuse-i model was trained on the  [Openorgnelle liver dataset](https://doi.org/10.25378/janelia.16913047.v1). and vEMDiffuse-a was trained on the [MICrONS multi-area dataset](https://www.microns-explorer.org/).
+The vEMDiffuse-i model was trained on the  [Openorgnelle liver dataset](https://doi.org/10.25378/janelia.16913047.v1).
+And vEMDiffuse-a was trained on the [MICrONS multi-area dataset](https://www.microns-explorer.org/).

 All results, including training and inference, will be stored in a newly created folder under `./experiments`.